benwiley4000/pico8-to-lua/README.md

 - You want better syntax highlighting support in your text editor
 - You want to extract a function you wrote for PICO-8 and use it in a different Lua program

+### You might also try...

+While I was working on this project, [picotool](https://github.com/dansanderson/picotool) was updated to support a `--pure-lua` argument to its `listlua` command, which will do roughly the same thing as this!

 ## Installation

 1. Install [Lua](https://www.lua.org/start.html) for your operating system.
 This doesn't come with PICO-8, which has its own Lua compiler, so you'll need to install Lua separately.